SoftwareAG/adabas-admin-restful-client/README.md

 client -url <host>:<port> list
 ```

-Example out would be like this
+Example output would be like this

 ```sh
 2018/10/10 12:40:54 Adabas Administration RESTful client started